sazboxai/sword_game_online/README.md

 - **Backend**: Node.js with Express
 - **Real-time communication**: Socket.io
 - **Multiplayer Architecture**: Client-Server model
+- **Deployment**: Docker containers, AWS Amplify

+### Multiplayer Synchronization

+Our multiplayer system uses a sophisticated approach to ensure all players see consistent game state:

+1. **Real-time Position Updates**:
+   - Client-side movement is processed locally first for responsiveness
+   - Position data is sent to the server (x, y, z coordinates and rotation)
+   - The server validates and broadcasts these updates to all other connected players
+   - Updates include unique IDs and timestamps to handle out-of-order packets

+2. **Optimized Data Transfer**:
+   - Updates are only sent when significant movement occurs
+   - Non-essential updates are throttled to reduce network traffic
+   - State changes (attacking, blocking) are prioritized for immediate transmission

+3. **Interpolation & Smoothing**:
+   - Client-side interpolation creates smooth movement between update points
+   - Adaptive interpolation factor adjusts based on network conditions
+   - Prediction algorithms estimate player positions during packet loss

+4. **Conflict Resolution**:
+   - Server acts as the authority for resolving conflicts (like hit detection)
+   - Timestamps are used to reconcile timing differences between clients
+   - Server-side validation prevents cheating and ensures fair gameplay

+5. **Player Tracking**:
+   - Each player has a unique ID maintained across the session
+   - Ghost player detection and cleanup handles disconnected players
+   - Automatic reconnection handling preserves player state

+This approach ensures minimal latency while maintaining game consistency across all players, even in challenging network conditions.

 ## Prerequisites

 - Node.js (v14+)
 - NPM (v6+)
 - A modern web browser (Chrome, Firefox, Safari, Edge)
+- Docker (for containerized deployment)

 ## Setup and Installation

+### Standard Setup

 1. Clone the repository:
 ```bash